-- Shipt: Shipt is very similar to Instacart in terms of pay.
-Shipt has a fairly rigorous interview process, but you can take on on-demand orders in every market in which Shipt is available.
+- Shipt: Shipt is very similar to Instacart in terms of pay, but has a more rigorous interview process.

 - Amazon Flex: Amazon uses Flex drivers to deliver packages to customers, as opposed to sending them through UPS or FedEx.
 You also have the option to deliver Whole Foods, Amazon Fresh and Prime Now orders.
 The hours are flexible, and you can earn tips.